A two-parameter deformation of the quasi-shuffle and new bases of quasi-symmetric functions: Introduction

 Originally motivated by the study of posets, quasi-symmetric functions were next related to the combinatorics of descents in permutations and to the Solomon descent algebra, then to the 0-Hecke algebras and certain degeneracies of quantum groups \cite{NCSF4}.
 More recently, they played a crucial role in the theory of Macdonald polynomials, via the quasi-symmetric expansions of certain LLT polynomials \cite{HHL}.

-Another source of interest in quasi-symmetric functions stems in the theory of multiple zeta values (MZV), which are the specializations $x_n= \frac1n$ of the monomial functions $M_I$.
-Thus, the MZV satisfy a product formula given by the quasi-shuffle, but their representation as iterated integrals naturally labelled by binary words leads to another expression of the product, given by the ordinary shuffle of binary words.
-The equality between both expressions encodes algebraic relations satisfied by the MZV \cite{Zag}.
+Another source of interest in quasi-symmetric functions stems in the theory of multiple zeta values, which are the specializations $x_n= \frac1n$ of the monomial functions $M_I$.
+Thus, the multiple zeta values satisfy a product formula given by the quasi-shuffle, but their representation as iterated integrals naturally labelled by binary words leads to another expression of the product, given by the ordinary shuffle of binary words.
+The equality between both expressions encodes algebraic relations satisfied by the multiple zeta values \cite{Zag}.

 A natural question is therefore: does there exist bases of $QSym$ naturally labelled by binary words which multiply by the ordinary shuffle of binary words?
 This question has been answered affirmatively in \cite{NTbinbsh}, where a general method for constructing such bases has been presented, and a special case investigated more in depth.